← Home

 return _autoplay_hex

-This means an aircraft can be tracked from the moment it enters the camera’s field of view until it leaves, without interruption.
 In practice I watch an aircraft appear on the map at the edge of the scan radius, the camera swings to it, and follows it smoothly across the sky until it exits the pan limits or drops below the horizon.
-No jitter.

 Manual Override

-There’s also a manual mode.
-The dashboard lets you click any aircraft on the map or in the sidebar list to force the camera onto it:
+There is also a manual mode.
+The dashboard lets me click any aircraft on the map or in the sidebar list to force the camera onto it:

 Manual override takes precedence